-- completion of six non-summer quarters at Stanford; or two non-summer quarters at Stanford for transfer students
+- Completion of six non-Summer quarters at Stanford; or two non-Summer quarters at Stanford for transfer students.

-- declaration of an undergraduate major
+- Declaration of an undergraduate major.

-To apply for admission to a coterminal master’s program, students must submit to the prospective graduate department or program the following:
+To apply for admission to a coterm master’s program, students must submit all of the following to the prospective graduate department:

-- statement of purpose
+Statement of purpose

-- preliminary program proposal
+Preliminary program proposal

-- two letters of recommendation from Stanford professors
+Two letters of recommendation from Stanford professors

-- a current Stanford transcript
+Current Stanford transcript